StanislavBratchikov/StanislavBratchikov.github.io/content/_index.md

           description: |2-
               Projects:

-              * **Deconvolution of cancer associated fibroblasts using machine learning methods for enhanced patient diagnosis:**<br>
+              * **Cell type deconvolution of cancer- associated fibroblasts in bulk RNA-seq data using machine learning methods with the goal to improve outcome prediction in cancer patients:**<br>
-                Actively contributed to the development of a project on classifying fibroblasts in various tumors’ microenvironment using machine learning algorithms, which resulted in my thesis.
+                Actively contributed to the development of a project on classifying fibroblasts in various tumors' microenvironment using machine learning algorithms, which resulted in my thesis.
 Work on this project was continued and results were submitted to AACR.
               * **Machine learning models validation:**<br>
-                Developed a script to validate machine learning models that deconvolve sample cells’ percentages based on sequencing data.
+                Developed a script to validate machine learning models that deconvolve sample cells' percentages based on sequencing data.
               * **Enhanced cross-team communication:**<br>
                 Developed standard report form of RNA samples analysis to share results efficiently across multiple bioinformatics teams.
               * **Reproducible programming and RNA-seq analysis:**<br>